immunant/c2rust/README.md

 ## Prerequisites

 C2Rust requires LLVM 6 or 7 and its corresponding libraries and clang compiler.
+Python 3.4 or later and CMake 3.4.3 or later are also required.
 These prerequisites may be installed with the following commands, depending on your platform:

 - **Ubuntu 16.04, 18.04 & 18.10:**

-        apt install build-essential llvm-6.0 clang-6.0 libclang-6.0-dev
+        apt install build-essential llvm-6.0 clang-6.0 libclang-6.0-dev cmake

 - **Arch Linux:**

-        pacman -S base-devel llvm clang
+        pacman -S base-devel llvm clang cmake

 - **OS X:** (XCode command-line tools and recent LLVM (we recommend the Homebrew version) are required.)

         xcode-select --install
-        brew install llvm
+        brew install llvm python3 cmake

 A rust installation with cargo is also required on all platforms, see: [rustup](https://rustup.rs/).